David M. Potter: Life and career

-Potter was an elected member of the American Philosophical Society and the American Academy of Arts and Sciences.
-He posthumously won the 1977 Pulitzer Prize for History for The Impending Crisis, 1848–1861 (1976), an in-depth narrative and analysis of the causes of the American Civil War.
-His main achievement was to put the history of the South in national perspective.
-He rejected the conflict model of Charles A. Beard and emphasized the depth of consensus on American values.
-He considered himself a conservative and was a prominent exponent of Consensus history.
+Potter won the 1977 Pulitzer Prize for History posthumously for The Impending Crisis, 1848–1861 (1976, completed and edited by Don E. Fehrenbacher), an in-depth narrative and analysis of the causes of the American Civil War.
+His main achievement was to put the history of the South in a national perspective.
+He rejected the conflict model of Charles A. Beard and emphasized the national depth of consensus regarding American values.

+Potter considered himself a conservative and was a prominent exponent of consensus history.

+Death

 Potter died of cancer at age 60.
-The New York Times obituary quoted an encomium of historian Martin Duberman: "David Potter may be the greatest living historian in the United States.
-To read him is to become aware of a truth that only the greatest historians have been able to show us: That the chief lesson to be derived from a study of the past is that it holds no simple lesson, and that the historian's main responsibility is to prevent anyone from claiming that it does."
+The New York Times obituary quoted an encomium by historian Martin Duberman: David Potter may be the greatest living historian in the United States.
+To read him is to become aware of a truth that only the greatest historians have been able to show us: That the chief lesson to be derived from a study of the past is that it holds no simple lesson, and that the historian's main responsibility is to prevent anyone from claiming that it does.